turingschool/front-end-curriculum/projects/activity-tracker.md

  -> activity.js (what is someone doing to be active each day?)
 ```

-The data values are randomly generated.
+As a note, the data values are randomly generated.

 ## Project Iterations

 Complete each iteration in order, one-by-one.
 Each iteration has a "Data" section and "Dashboard" section.
 Data deals with using the data to calculate something useful for the user.
 The Dashboard section deals with what to display on the page.

 Don't get too caught up with polishing your dashboard too early.
 You'll want to focus your energies first on class structure and the calculation methods, and then move on to the dashboard display.
 Things don't have to look good until later iterations.

+**Note:** For this dataset, "today" is the last date in the data.

 ### Iteration 1 - Get Familiar with the Data and Users